kermitt2/grobid/doc/Build-the-project.md

 Under the main directory `grobid/`:
-> mvn clean install
+> ./gradlew clean install

 If you get test errors (normally you should not!), try compiling  with:
-> mvn -Dmaven.test.skip=true clean install

-or:

-> mvn -DskipTests=true clean install
+> ./gradlew clean install -x test